thelfer/mfem-mgis/docs/paper/joss/paper.md

 Behaviour integrators are associated with a physical phenomenon and a modelling hypothesis (plane strain, plane stress).

-This following snipet assign a behaviour integrator to the material named `beam` to a mechanical non linear evolution problem:
+This following snippet assigns a behaviour integrator to the material named `beam` to a mechanical non linear evolution problem:

 ~~~~.c++